-In addition many patients have existing deficiencies of nutrients like zinc and selenium.
+In addition, many patients have existing deficiencies in nutrients like zinc and selenium.

-Simply checking for and replacing (if you are deficient) can often times dramatically reduce symptoms.
+Simply checking for and replacing (if you are deficient) can often time dramatically reduce symptoms.

 #2.
 Check to see if your impaired thyroid status is due to Hashimoto’s or autoimmune thyroiditis.

-Finding out your sub clinical hypothyroidism is caused by autoimmune disease can be stressful but it also represents another treatment option for you.
+Finding out your subclinical hypothyroidism is caused by an autoimmune disease can be stressful but it also represents another treatment option for you.

 If you know you fall into this category make sure you make changes to your diet, you can read more outlined in this post.